fieldtrip/website/tutorial/tms-eeg.md

 ### Global Mean Field Power

-Global Mean Field Power (GMFP) is a measure first introduced by [Lehmann and Skandries (1979)](<http://dx.doi.org/10.1016/0013-4694(80)90419-8>), used by, for example, [Esser et al. (2006)](http://dx.doi.org/10.1016/j.brainresbull.2005.11.003) as a measure to characterize global EEG activity.
+Global Mean Field Power (GMFP) is a measure first introduced by [Lehmann and Skandries (1979)](<http://dx.doi.org/10.1016/0013-4694(80)90419-8>) and used by, for example, [Esser et al. (2006)](http://dx.doi.org/10.1016/j.brainresbull.2005.11.003) as a measure to characterize global EEG activity.

 GMFP can be calculated using the following formula (from [Esser et al. (2006)](http://dx.doi.org/10.1016/j.brainresbull.2005.11.003))

 {% include image src="/assets/img/tutorial/tms-eeg/figure22.png" %}

-, where t is time, V is the voltage at channel i and K is the number of channels.
+where `t` is time, `V` is the voltage at channel `i` and `K` is the number of channels.
 In [Esser et al. (2006)](http://dx.doi.org/10.1016/j.brainresbull.2005.11.003) the GMFP is calculated on the average over all subjects.
 As we only have one subject, we will only calculate the GMFP within this subject.
 If you, however, have multiple subjects you can apply the same method but on the grand average (see for examples on handling multiple subjects: [Parametric and non-parametric statistics on event-related fields](/tutorial/eventrelatedstatistics)).
 Basically, the GMFP is the standard deviation over channels.

-FieldTrip has a built-in function to calculate the GMFP; [ft_globalmeanfield](/reference/ft_globalmeanfield).
-This function requires timelocked data as input.
+FieldTrip includes the [ft_globalmeanfield](/reference/ft_globalmeanfield) function to calculate the GMFP.
+This requires timelocked data as input.
 We will use similar preprocessing as applied in [Esser et al. (2006)](http://dx.doi.org/10.1016/j.brainresbull.2005.11.003).

     % Create time-locked average
     cfg = [];